 |16.
 Quiscover Fontaine||40-1||D J Casey||W P Mullins|

 |17.
 Any Currency||100-1||Ian Popham||Martin Keighley|

-The 2013 renewal of the Grand National could prove to be pivotal in the great race’s long and illustrious history.
+The 2013 Grand National could prove to be pivotal in the great race’s long and illustrious history.

 Mercifully, an almost impossible balance to achieve might just have been struck, with all of the horses coming home safe and sound after a thrilling race, which was won by a long shot to prove the National still retains its crucial X factor.

 For the first time, all of the field was still intact after jumping Becher’s Brook on the first circuit and the first casualties came at the Canal Turn (fence 8) where three jockeys were unseated.
 However, the lack of incident over the opening obstacles was far from a negative and the race wasn’t emasculated as a result – in fact there can have been few more thrilling sights since the race was first run in 1829 than so many horses tackling the sport’s most legendary obstacles in unison.

 The first horse to fall was Tatenan at the 12th and the only other faller on the first circuit was the well backed Colbert Station who lost Tony McCoy at the Chair.